newlisponrockets/newLISP-on-Rockets/docs/index.md

 ## Extending Rockets <a name="section6"></a>

 Rockets is designed to be easily extendable.
 What does this mean?
-It's **extremely easy** to make a new page on your blog that behaves differently from all other pages.
+It's **very simple** to make a new page on your blog that behaves differently from all other pages.

 To learn more, click here: [Extending Rockets](extending_rockets.md)